openforcefield/yammbs-dataset-submission/README.md

    [conda-env.yaml]` on the PR.
 The brackets indicate an optional argument.
 If the path to the conda environment is omitted, the default environment will be used ([devtools/env.yaml](devtools/env.yaml)).
-6. Wait for the benchmarks to finish and merge your PR!
+6. Wait for the benchmarks to finish.
+7. Review the results, and update your submission with a README containing a link to the Zenodo archive created by CI.
+   * An OpenFF admin (probably your PR reviewer) will need to manually publish the Zenodo entry before you can do this.
+8. Merge your PR!

 #### Output